chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/deploy.md

 $ git commit -m "taskbox UI"
 ```

-### Setup a repository in GitHub
+### Set up a repository in GitHub

-Go to GitHub and setup a repository [here](https://github.com/new).
+Go to GitHub and set up a repository [here](https://github.com/new).
 Name your repo “taskbox”.

 ![GitHub setup](/intro-to-storybook/github-create-taskbox.png)

-In the new repo setup copy the origin URL of the repo and add it to your git project with this command:
+Copy the origin URL of your new repo and add it to your git project with this command:

 ```bash
 $ git remote add origin https://github.com/<your username>/taskbox.git